vyrjana/pyimpspec/docs/source/guide_data.rst

 .. doctest::

-   >>> from pyimpspec import DataSet, parse_data
+   >>> from pyimpspec import DataSet, Frequencies, ComplexImpedances, parse_data
    >>>
    >>> data: DataSet
    >>> for data in parse_data("./tests/data.dta"):
    ...   # Do something with 'data'.
-   ...   pass
+   ...   f: Frequencies = data.get_frequencies()
+   ...
+Z: ComplexImpedances = data.get_impedances()

 .. note::

-  The data points are sorted from highest to lowest frequency when a |DataSet| object is created.
+  The data points are sorted from highest to lowest frequency when a |DataSet| instance is created.
+  If a file contains multiple frequency sweeps, then they are returned as separate |DataSet| instances.

 Plotting data